eficode-academy/helm-katas/create-a-helm-chart.md

 <details>
       <summary>More details</summary>

-**Create a skeleton helm chart**
+**Create a skeleton Helm chart**

-First we create a new directory for our helm chart, and then use the `helm create` command to create the chart skeleton:
+First we create a new directory for our Helm chart, and then use the `helm create` command to create the chart skeleton:

 - `mkdir helm-chart`
 - `cd helm-chart`
 - `helm create sentence-app`

-The `helm create` command we just issued created a lot of files that you might want to use when creating a new helm chart.
+The `helm create` command we just issued created a lot of files that you might want to use when creating a new Helm chart.
 We do not need all of those files for the chart we will be creating, therefore we will remove the files we do not need:

 - `rm -rf sentence-app/templates/*`